 23 February 2021

-Another theory is that cats consume grass to help with their digestive system.
+One theory is that cats consume grass to help with their digestive system.
 Grass is a source of fibre, and it may be that your cat needs some additional fibre to keep their digestive system moving along nicely, just as humans do.
-Some cats appear to eat grass and throw it up soon after, which may be their way of ‘getting rid’ of any harmful food they have ingested.
-They may also need to make themselves sick to get rid of hairballs they have swallowed.
+Some cats appear to eat grass and throw it up soon after, which may be their way of ‘getting rid’ of any harmful food, fur or bones, they have ingested.

 A report published in 2019 by the International Society for Applied Ethology in Bergen, Norway, suggests another reason.
 Eating grass helps your cat expel nasty internal parasites, making the digestive tract muscles work harder to move along the parasites.
-Most cats today don’t have the same parasites in their bodies they used to, however, the scientists involved in this study think the habit evolved many years ago, in the ancestors of today’s cat.
+Due to preventive treatments, most cats in the UK today don’t have the same parasites in their bodies as they used to, however, the scientists involved in this study think the habit evolved many years ago, in the ancestors of today’s cat.

-It is worth noting, if your cat seems to be eating excessive amounts of grass, they may have a problem with their digestive system.
-If you suspect this is the case, it’s worth getting your cat checked out by your vet.
+It is worth noting if your cat seems to be eating excessive amounts of grass, they may have a problem with their digestive system.
+If you suspect this is the case, get your cat checked out by your vet.

 If you have an Agria Pet Insurance policy, you can access the free Pet Health Helpline, 24 hours a day, 7 days a week.
 The veterinary-trained team will advise on any concerns or queries that you may have over your pet’s health – much like the NHS 111 service for people.
 Call free on 03333 32 19 47.